Kredaro/Deep-Learning-Training/Neural Networks/Logistic_Regression/Readme.md

 The loss or the error function tells us how good the learning algorithm is.

-## Why doesn’t the mean square error doesn't work&nbsp;?
+## Why doesn’t the mean square error work&nbsp;?

 Let’s see why this works,&nbsp;

  ![](https://cdn-images-1.medium.com/max/1600/1*87SGdLlQEVkEq_gH9KI6Dw.png)

-We have find the values W and b such that the loss is minimized.&nbsp;
+We have to find the values W and b such that the loss is minimized.&nbsp;

 Gradient descent takes advantage of the fact that loss function curve w.r.t the parameters W and b looks like this, we need to find the values W and b which corresponds to the minimum of the cost function J.

 Here is what we’ll do to find the optimal values for w and b,&nbsp;

-Initialize **W** and **b** for some initial values, and then the Gradient decent algorithm modifies the values of parameters such that the loss function starts moving in the direction of the steepest curve and eventually you’ll arrive at the parameters&nbsp;
+Initialize **W** and **b** for some initial values, and then the Gradient descent algorithm modifies the values of parameters such that the loss function starts moving in the direction of the steepest curve and eventually you’ll arrive at the parameters&nbsp;

  ![](https://cdn-images-1.medium.com/max/1600/1*laN3aseisIU3T9QTIlob4Q.gif)